illagernet/mojang/README.md

-# Plugin Template
+# Mojang API Wrapper

-Spigot plugin template.
+Spigot plugin that serves as a wrapper for the Mojang API

 ## Usage

-This template plugin has no functionality.
+This plugin has no inate functionality.

 ## Project Structure